In a financially digital world, investing for everyday people is becoming easier than ever.

 TD Ameritrade is a popular online broker that offers fantastic trading services at extremely competitive prices.
-Whether you are interested in stocks, ETFs, options, or many other asset classes, TD has you covered.
+Whether you are interested in stocks, ETFs, options, or any other asset class, TD likely has you covered.

 The broker has been around since 1975 and has a much longer track record than many of the newer investing apps.
 However, this also means that they tend to be slower to adopt newer features and trends.